SteenOmicsLab/MGHPCC/README.md

 The FragPipe software is a licensed, java based computational tools for the analysis of mass spectrometry based proteomics data.
 To run all processes of the Fragpipe toolkit one has to download FragPipe (https://github.com/Nesvilab/FragPipe/releases), MSFragger (http://msfragger-upgrader.nesvilab.org/upgrader/) and Philosopher (https://github.com/nesvilab/philosopher/releases/).

+We suggest to download these and try to make the directory have the same strucutre as ours before moving it over to your HPC.
+See below a low-level schematic of our directory.
+A detailed schematic (tree) can be found HERE @@@@@@@@

+    msfragger/
+    |-- FASTA
+    |-- MSFragger-20171106
+    |-- Philosopher
+    |-- bin
+    |-- cache
+    |-- fragger.params
+    |-- jre
+    |-- lib
+    |-- tools
+    |-- updates
+    `-- workflows

 # Container